sjmyuan/sjmyuan.github.io/_drafts/nextcloud-solution.md

 ### Availability Checking

-1. Nextwork provider
+1. Network provider
-2. Home Router support IPv6 and won't block IPv6 request
+2. Router support IPv6 and won't block IPv6 request
 ### Docker

 To make Docker support IPv6, first we need to add the following configuration to docker config